ELD Mandate Requirements: What Fleet Managers Need to Know

 A guide to implementing the ELD Mandate requirements into your fleet's daily operations

-Recent changes in fleet management laws have made electronic logging devices necessary in most commercial vehicles in North America.
+Recent changes in fleet management laws have made electronic logging devices necessary for commercial drivers operating a commercial motor vehicle in North America.
 Fleet managers and drivers alike are wondering what this means for them and their daily operations.
 Approximately 44% of fleets currently use some form of telematics to track their drivers’ performance, but the ELD Mandate is designed to provide across the board accountability for drivers and fleet managers.

 At BrickHouse Security, we aim to be your partner in this transition to ELD compliance and we have gathered answers to some of the most commonly asked questions below.